alchemy-swift/alchemy/README.md

 ## Create a New App

-Creating an app with the CLI will let you pick between a backend or a fullstack (`iOS` frontend, `Alchemy` backend, `Shared` library) project.
+Creating an app with the CLI will let you pick between a backend or fullstack (`iOS` frontend, `Alchemy` backend, `Shared` library) project.

 1. `alchemy new MyNewProject`
 2. `cd MyNewProject` (if you selected fullstack, `MyNewProject/Backend`)
 3. `swift run`
 4. view your brand new app at http://localhost:8080

-When you're ready to ship, check out the [deployment guide](Docs/9_Deploying.md) for deploying to Linux or Docker.

 ## Swift Package Manager

 You can also add Alchemy to your project manually with the [Swift Package Manager](https://github.com/apple/swift-package-manager).
-Until `1.0.0` is released, minor version changes might be breaking, so you may want to use `upToNextMinor`.

 ```swift
 .package(url: "https://github.com/alchemy-swift/alchemy", .upToNextMinor(from: "0.2.0"))
 ```

+Until `1.0.0` is released, minor version changes might be breaking, so you may want to use `upToNextMinor`.

 # Usage

 The [Docs](Docs#docs) provide a step by step walkthrough of everything Alchemy has to offer.
 They also touch on essential core backend concepts for developers new to server side development.
 Below are some of the core pieces.

-## Routing & Controllers
+## Basics & Routing

 Each Alchemy project starts with an implemention of the `Application` protocol.
 It has a single `boot()` for you to set up your app.
 In `boot()` you'll define your configurations, routes, jobs, and anything else needed to set up your application.